Seminar: Topics in Development Economics

 Collective feedback is given as projects are being presented.

-Each student receives individually oral feedback on the presentation from peers and supervisor.
+Each student receives oral feedback on the presentation from peers and supervisor.

 The supervisor gives the students individual guidance during the seminar.